-Crisis in various large American firms in oligopolistic markets
+Crisis in various large American firms of an oligopolistic nature

-In America over the last few years a number of large firms have experienced serious difficulties due to both the economic crisis and abuse by top managers, allotting themselves high compensations, also in the form of shares: budget losses were hidden thanks to the complicity of consulting companies.
-The following is a list of the top ten corporations experiencing crisis: the list is the result of an informal survey prepared by the New York delegation of the Bank of Italy.
-For each corporation the fields of activity are mentioned as well as the price of assets as of 31st of December 2001, in billions of dollars; naturally since then things have changed.
+In America over the last few years a number of large firms have experienced serious difficulties due to both the economic crisis and abuse by top managers, allotting themselves high compensations, also in the form of shares: losses in the budget were hidden thanks to the complicity of consulting companies.
+This the list of the top ten corporations entering crisis: the list is the result of an informal survey prepared by the New York delegation of the Bank of Italy.
+For each corporation the fields of activity are mentioned as well as the value of assets as of 31st of December 2001, in billions of dollars; naturally since then things have changed.

-- 1. AOL Time Warner, Internet entertainment (160). - 2.
-Worldcom, Integrated comunications (104) - 3.
-Qwest, Integrated telephony (74) - 4.
-Enron, Oil pipelines, energy (63) - 5.
-Tyco, Electromechanics, optic fibers (57)
+- 1. AOL Time Warner Internet Entertainment (160).

+- 2. Worldcom, Integrated Telephony (104)

+- 3. Qwest Integrated Telephony (74)

+- 4. Enron, oil pipelines, energy (63)

+- 5. Tyco, Electromechanics, optic fibers (57)

-- 6. Xerox, Business equipment (28)
+- 6. Xeros, business equipment (28)

 - 7. Global Crossing, Telecommunications (26)

-- 8. Adelphia Communications, Cable television (24)
+- 8. Adelphia Communications, Cable Television (24)

-- 9. AON, Insurance brokerage (23)
+- 9. AON, Insurance Brokerage (23)

-- 10. Kmart, Retail sales (17).
+- 10. Kmart, Retail Sales (17).